 Content production coordination across the full production lifecycle: Content production for a projection mapping show involves multiple review and revision cycles between the content studio and the technical team.
 Without structured coordination, content is delivered that does not map correctly to the projection surface, requiring expensive last-minute revisions.
 Peach Prime manages the content production coordination process from brief to final delivery, ensuring content meets technical specifications before the installation phase begins.

+Q1.
 What is 3D projection mapping?

-What surfaces can projection mapping be applied to?
+Q3.
+What surfaces can be projection mapped?